linroger/Finance-Notes-and-Marginalia/Financial Instruments/Lecture Notes- Financial Instruments/Teaching Note 8-American Options.md

 - **American options** are harder to evaluate due to the timing decision of when to exercise (if at all).
    - The decision to exercise relies on the value of the option in case of no exercise.
    - The methodology requires a backward procedure to evaluate the option to wait.
-- **[[A Real-Life Option Pricing Exercise|Binomial]] trees** are useful due to the backward procedure,  but they are restrictive.
+- **[Binomial](../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%205%20Options%20on%20Prices%20and%20Hedge-Based%20Valuation/A%20Real-Life%20Option%20Pricing%20Exercise.md) trees** are useful due to the backward procedure,  but they are restrictive.
    - They are hard to use with multiple factors (e.g.,  if volatility is stochastic).
    - They are also challenging for path-dependent securities.
-- **New methodologies**,  such as [[Teaching Note 7-Exotic Options And Derivative Pricing By Monte Carlo Simulation|Monte Carlo]] simulations,  have been introduced to handle these complexities.
+- **New methodologies**,  such as [Monte Carlo](Teaching%20Note%207-Exotic%20Options%20And%20Derivative%20Pricing%20By%20Monte%20Carlo%20Simulation.md) simulations,  have been introduced to handle these complexities.